JakeDyme/XamarinAndroidService/README.md

     }
 }
 ```
-2. Pass your service class into with the Start method
+2. Pass your service class in with the Start method

 ```C#
 // Create and start a service...